fardog/_primes_/README.md

 _primes_
 ========

-_primes_ is a prime number calculator that uses twitter as it's storage backend;
+_primes_ is a prime number calculator that uses twitter as its storage backend;
 you can follow [@\_primes\_](https://twitter.com/_primes_) to see the magic.
 It works as follows: